c-graham-qut/POMDP-Crazyflie/README.md

 # Implementation of POMDP using Bitcraze Crazyflie Drones
-This repository is set up to develop the necessary software to perform POMDP using the Bitcraze Crazyflie Drones for a thesis topic at the Queensland Univeristy of Technology (QUT).
+This repository is set up to develop the necessary software to implement a POMDP model using the Bitcraze Crazyflie Drones for a thesis topic at the Queensland Univeristy of Technology (QUT).

 ## Requirements